smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 Captured jobs always convert a SBMJOB parameter value of \*CURRENT to whatever value was in effect at the time the job was captured.
 This allows the values that would have been in effect for the job to be preserved until the job is actually executed by OpCon/xps.
 :::

 **Internal Data**

-- Capture ID: The key identifier of the record, specified when the job was captured.
+- **Capture ID**: The key identifier of the record, specified when the job was captured.
 A Captured Job ID can use up to the 12 characters.
 Two additional characters more than a job name are allowed so that duplicate copies of the same job name can be stored with different job parameters.
-- Cap date:   The system date when this job was captured.
+- **Cap date**:   The system date when this job was captured.
-- Cap time:   The system time when this job was captured.
+- **Cap time**:   The system time when this job was captured.
-- CMD SrcMbr: The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.
+- **CMD SrcMbr**: The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.

 **IBM i Parameters**
-- FMT:         The system date format in effect when the job was captured.
+- **FMT**:         The system date format in effect when the job was captured.
 This is the format of the Job DATE field.
-- CapJob fields: The IBM i job ID of the workstation or batch job that performed the capture action.
+- **CapJob fields**: The IBM i job ID of the workstation or batch job that performed the capture action.
-- INLLIBL + : The first several characters of the initial library list are shown.
+- **INLLIBL +**: The first several characters of the initial library list are shown.
 If there is more data in the list than can be shown on this display, the plus sign (+) appears at the end of the line.
 :::tip
  The Initial library list cannot be maintained from this display-only field.
 Use F14=Edit LIBL to perform any changes.
 :::
-- CMD line + : The first several characters of the command line are shown.
+- **CMD line +**: The first several characters of the command line are shown.
 If there is more data in the command line than can be shown on this display, the plus sign (+) appears at the end of the line.
 :::tip
 The command line text cannot be maintained from this display-only field.
 Use F13=Change CMD to perform any changes.
 :::

-##### Functions
+#### Functions

 - **F3=Exit**: (Not displayed, but available.)
 Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.